IBM/BluePic/README.md

 <br>
 ### 2. Create an application instance on Facebook
 In order to authenticate, you must create an application instance on Facebook's website and connect it to your Bluemix app's Mobile Client Access by following the first two steps of [these instructions](https://www.ng.bluemix.net/docs/services/mobileaccess/security/facebook/t_fb_config.html).
-Make sure you are viewing the sample code in Swift by selecting the drop down at the top right of that page.
+By default, this link shows you instructions for Android, make sure you view the instruction steps for Swift by selecting the drop down at the top right of the page.

 <p align="center">
 <img src="img/fb_info.PNG"  alt="Drawing" height=150 border=0 /></p>